maggie-harrington/drupal-week1-bookstore/README.md

 * Start using both Core and Contrib modules.
 * Start using the Features module to keep your configuration settings in code.

+###### Please see PLANNING.md in the root level of the project folder if you would like additional details on my process in creating this project.

 ## Setup/Installation Requirements